fikayo-sanni/ductape-docs/docs/SDK/apps/authentication.md

 | **MONTHS** | months  |
 | **YEARS**  | years   |

-The `ACTION_TAG` defines the tag of the action that can refresh the token, such as a login action or a token refresh action defined in your integration steps.
+The `ACTION_TAG` defines the tag of the action that can refresh the token, such as a login action or a token refresh action defined in your product steps.
 Ductape will automatically handle credential-based token refreshes when third parties interact with your application, ensuring secure and continuous access.

 ### **Token-Based Authentication**